RobertoAHOW/Des-Dio-lab-natty-or-not/README.md

 - 🤖 1.
 Use os prompts de roteiro no `chagpt`
 - 🤖 2.
 Use os prompts de diagramação no `powerpoint`
 - 🤖 3.
 Use os prompts de artes no `copilot`
 - 🤖 4.
-Use os prompts de tranformar palavras digitadas em vooz `copilot`
+Use os prompts de tranformar palavras digitadas em voz `ttsfree`

 ## 👨‍💻 Expert